TLChicken/dynamaker-guide/Contents/Special Controls.md

 **Hold Down Z**: Notes you place down while holding down **Z** are not snapped according to timing.
-(Not working currently for me, has worked before more than 1 year ago) To overcome this bug, press **V** until you are able to put your note at the desired timing.
+(Not working currently for me, has worked before more than 1 year ago.
+(Works in Dynaremix)) To overcome this bug, press **V** until you are able to put your note at the desired timing.

 **Hold Down X** : Notes that you place down while holding down **X** are not horizontally snapped to 1 decimal place.
 (Can put anywhere along horizontal axis, in any column.)